tc39/proposal-idl/README.md

 In terms of the TC39 Stage Process, the following milestones are planned with respect to the stage process, when *entering* each stage:

 1. Entering Stage 1: We agree we want to discuss the topic
-    * During Stage 1: Discussion of requirements, work on technical alternatives
+    * During Stage 1: Discussion of requirements, work on technical alternatives -- current point
 2. Entering Stage 2: Agreement on WebIDL vs JSIDL; first draft of IDL itself; IDL conversion drafted for at least one major component of JS
     * During Stage 2: Formalize more of the JS specification as IDL and formalize the IDL definition itself; experiment with automated use of IDL in tools
 3. Entering Stage 3: Entire specification is converted to IDL, and IDL definition is fully rigorous; at least one tool is making some use of the IDL